klahssen/please-go-example/README.md

 ### Outline:

-  - `third_party/go` - vendor packages, will be available to our application code durings builds / tests.
+  - `third_party/go` - vendor packages, will be available to our application code during builds / tests.
   - `tests/` - folder for integration tests
   - `proto/` - protobuff IDL, we restrict code generation just to Golang